 Over the last 4 decades, mobile networks have evolved across four generations.
-After witnessing the growth of 4th generation technology popularly known as 4G, now we are at the verge of experiencing the next, i.e., the 5th generation of wireless technology.
+After witnessing the growth of 4th generation technology popularly known as 4G, now we are on the verge of experiencing the next, i.e., the 5th generation of wireless technology.

-However, the extreme speed at which new applications and services are launched everyday has already led to the efforts for building the next generation of wireless – 5G.
-At one end, there are data hungry applications such as video conferencing and live video sharing that are pushing for higher data capacity and at the other end the fast-emerging connected world of everything including IoT, M2M has accelerated the need for next generation of mobile technology – 5G.
+However, the extreme speed at which new applications and services are launched every day has already led to the efforts for building the next generation of wireless – 5G.
+At one end, there are data-hungry applications such as video conferencing and live video sharing that are pushing for higher data capacity and at the other end the fast-emerging connected world of everything including IoT, M2M has accelerated the need for next generation of mobile technology – 5G.
 Read more about 5G and IoT here.

 The next-generation Mobile Networks Alliance and several other mobile network groups are working on 5G and this wireless technology is envisioned to achieve the following end results: